Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Introduction

 \IEEEPARstart{M}{onitoring} the state of remotely-deployed nodes in wireless sensor networks is one of the possible applications of \ac{IoT} systems.
 Such use cases are typically characterized by the presence of a large number of battery-powered, low-complexity devices which sense an underlying process and send updates to a common receiver over a shared channel in an often sporadic and unpredictable fashion.
 In these settings, grant-based solutions that require channel negotiation and reservation procedures to allocate resources prior to data delivery tend to be highly inefficient, and uncoordinated access protocols based on variations of the well-known ALOHA scheme \cite{Abramson77:PacketBroadcasting} are commonly employed to enable connectivity \cite{LoRa}.

 The main goal in remote-monitoring IoT applications is to maintain an accurate knowledge at the receiver of the status of the sensed processes.
-The task is in general not trivial, as it jointly depends on how nodes generate (relevant) readings, as well as on the latency experienced by sent packets in the network, and it becomes especially challenging in the presence of a distributed channel contention.
+The task is in general not trivial, as it jointly depends on how nodes generate (relevant) readings, as well as on the latency experienced by packets sent in the network, and it becomes especially challenging in the presence of a distributed channel contention.
 Important steps towards characterizing the problem were taken with the definition of some relevant performance indicators.
-A pioneering role in this sense was played by the \ac{AoI}, originally introduced in \cite{kaulGlobecom2011}\cite{kaul_infoco2012}, in the context of vehicular communications.
+A pioneering role in this sense was played by the \ac{AoI}, originally introduced in the context of vehicular communications \cite{Kaul11_SECON}\cite{kaul_infoco2012}.
 The metric is defined as the time elapsed since the generation of the last received update for a process of interest, and captures how fresh the knowledge available at the receiver is.
-By virtue of its usefulness and mathematical tractability, \ac{AoI} has received a lot of research attention \cite{Yates20_Survey}, allowing to identify some fundamental trade-offs and protocol design principles that depart from those obtained using classical metrics such as throughput or latency.
+By virtue of its simple definition and mathematical tractability, \ac{AoI} has received a lot of research attention \cite{Yates20_Survey}, allowing to identify some fundamental trade-offs and protocol design principles that depart from those obtained using classical metrics such as throughput or latency.
 While initial works focused on point-to-point links, e.g. \cite{Ephremides16_TIT,Yates17_ISIT,Durisi19_JSAC,sun_poly_TIT_2020,Telatar20_TIT} among the vast available literature, important results were recently obtained also for multiple sources \cite{Yates20_TIT,Yates19_TIT,Modiano19_TNET,Pappas19,Ephremides19_Infocom,Ephremides20_CSMA}, providing fundamental insights on the behavior under ALOHA-based contention \cite{Yates17:AoI_SA,Yates20_ISIT,Uysal21_AlohaThresh,Shirin22_TIT}.